The Anti-Anxiety Diet: How to Control Anxiety with Food and Supplements

 Think cortisol levels might be the cause of your anxiety?
 Look for signs like muscle weakness, more frequent colds and infections, trouble thinking clearly and high blood pressure.
 High cortisol can also cause bone loss that may lead to fractures over time.

-After going through a tough break-up, losing her job and dealing with her mother’s fatal illness—all in a matter of months—a client came to me unable to handle the stress.
+One textbook example of cortisol-triggered anxiety is an old client of mine, Karen.
+After going through a tough break-up, losing her job and dealing with her mother’s fatal illness—all in a matter of months—Karen came to me unable to handle the stress.

 Understandably, she developed anxiety and was showing symptoms of high cortisol and adrenal fatigue.
 Her mind was constantly racing.
 She was always exhausted and emotional.
 She was frequently sick and her PMS was of control.

 Testing revealed that her cortisol levels were through the roof, so we spent the next few months working together to naturally bring them into balance.
 Through a combination of lifestyle changes, dietary tweaks, and natural supplementation, she slowly made her way back to her old self, feeling optimistic and more equipped to handle stress.

 What You Can Do Right Now to Help Your Anxiety